Shine-Bright-Meow/meowCarrier/README.md

 ### Written Guide

 > [!WARNING]
-> Please work at a well ventilated area.
+> Please work in a well ventilated area.
 It is recommended to use a fume extractor if working indoors.
 If you do not have one, use a fan to blow fumes/smoke away from your face.

 > [!WARNING]
 > It is recommended to use eye production.
 Especially when splitting header pins apart with a cutter and when trimming down header pins and ends of resistors/diodes.